Rapale and Pieve circular loop

 Park in the church square.

-Markings: yellow paint and cairns
+Signposting: yellow paint and cairns

-Directions in the villages and/or follow the IGN map or the app.
+Find your way around the villages and/or follow the IGN map or the app.

 (S/E) Head towards the D62, cross it and take the road opposite called Garataccia.

 (2) A few dozen metres from the junction with the road known as Strada di a Piaghja, take the path on the left signposted Canneto.
 At the end, go through a gate and follow Carrughju di Sarrasca to the right.
-At the junction, head straight up Strada di a Piaghja for about 700 m, ignoring a dead-end street on the right.
+At the junction, head straight up along Strada di a Piaghja for about 700 metres, ignoring a dead-end street on the right.

 (3) Turn right onto the path which runs alongside the houses further on.
 At the end of the path, enter the narrow streets of the village of Pieve.